 For a more in-depth explanation of the different types of sump pumps, how to use them, and how to keep them running, see this video from NDSU Extension Service:

-If you have a moldy or musty basement, have the professional at How a Sump Pump Prevents Basement Flooding install a sump pump system in your home.
+If you have a moldy or musty basement, have the professional at Larry & Sons install a sump pump system in your home.
 We will walk you through all of your sump pump options to choose the best solution for your needs.
+We also recommend waterproofing your basement to help further prevent any mold from growing!

 Call at 301-733-5428 for choosing, installing, repairing, and maintaining your sump pump.
 For over 65 years, we have been providing Hagerstown and the surrounding areas with quality plumbing services.
 Make us your first call!